samuelcolvin/uk-parliament-relatives/README.md

 #> 66.43
 ```

-So by my (potentially wrong!) maths, current MPs are 66x more likely to have political ancestors than the average person.
+So by my (potentially wrong!) maths, suggests current MPs are 66x more likely to have political ancestors than the average person.

 If the probabilities close ancestors where political are not independent (very likely), then the multiple would go up significantly.
 E.g. if each person only really has 3 chances of a political ancestor, then the multiple goes up to 221x.